Aliases for CSHL1 Gene

 GeneCards Summary for CSHL1 Gene

 CSHL1 (Chorionic Somatomammotropin Hormone Like 1) is a Protein Coding gene.
-Diseases associated with CSHL1 include Isolated Growth Hormone Deficiency and Duodenum Adenoma.
-Among its related pathways are Innate Immune System and Growth hormone receptor signaling.
+Diseases associated with CSHL1 include Isolated Growth Hormone Deficiency and Isolated Growth Hormone Deficiency, Type Ia.
+Among its related pathways are Growth hormone receptor signaling and Innate Immune System.
 Gene Ontology (GO) annotations related to this gene include hormone activity.
-An important paralog of this gene is CSH1.
+An important paralog of this gene is CSH2.

 UniProtKB/Swiss-Prot Summary for CSHL1 Gene